schrockwell/bodyguard/README.md

 ### Controller-Wide Authorization

 For more sensitive controllers (e.g. admin control panels), you may not want to leak the details of a particular resource's existence.
-In that case, you can pre-authorize before even attempting to fetch the record, additionally authorizing that particular resource once it has been retrieved.
+In that case, you can pre-authorize before even attempting to fetch the record, additionally authorizing that particular resource once it has been retrieved from the database.

 To lock down an entire controller using this technique, use `authorize!` as a `plug`.
 Keep in mind you will have to implement `can?/3` functions on the policy to match the module name, even for member actions like `:show` and `:edit`: